International Student Guide: Homestay vs. Renting Alone

 Renting Alone – Pros & Cons

-Nothing that makes you feel more like an adult than living on your own, or with roommates, in a place of you’ve chosen.
-However, finding that place can be challenging in an expensive, new city. liv.rent, however, makes it simple and easy thanks to an intuitive interface, thousands of verified listings and the fact you only need complete your profile once!
+Nothing that makes you feel more like an adult than living on your own, or with roommates, in a place you’ve chosen.
+However, finding that place can be challenging in an expensive, new city. liv.rent, however, makes it simple and easy thanks to an intuitive interface, thousands of verified listings and the fact you only need to complete your profile once!
 It will serve as your application for all properties you apply to.
 In addition, the liv.rent app features video tours, touchless contract signing and rent payment functionality.
 For newcomers, during these pandemic times, these features are very welcome.
 Plus, liv.rent enables you to secure a rental digitally from overseas before you arrive!